AdobeDocs/experience-manager-cloud-service.en/help/edge/docs/forms/translate-forms.md

 # Translate and localize an AEM Forms Edge Delivery ServicesForm

-In Edge Delivery systems, form translation involves converting form content from one language to another with a focus on accuracy, clarity, and consistency.
-Translated or localized forms enable broader audience reach across different geographical locations, thereby enhancing user experience and facilitating better communication across diverse language preferences.
+In Edge Delivery Services, form translation involves converting form content from one language to another with a focus on accuracy, clarity, and consistency.
+Translated or localized forms enable broader audience reach across different geographical locations, thus enhancing user experience and facilitating better communication across diverse language preferences.

 By the end of the article, you learn to: